communicating with one another

 - “I love that, for Barack, there is no such thing as ‘us’ and ‘them.’
 He doesn’t care whether you’re a Democrat, a Republican or none of the above.
 He knows that we all love our country, and he’s always ready to listen to good ideas…he’s always looking for the very best in everyone he meets.”

-- “If farmers and blacksmiths could win independence from an empire…if immigrants could leave behind everything they knew for a better life on our shores…if women could be dragged to jail for seeking the vote…if a generation could defeat a depression, and define greatness for all time…if a young preacher could lift us to the mountaintop with his righteous dream…and if proud Americans can be who they are and boldly stand at the altar with whom they love…then surely, surely we can give everyone in this country a fair chance at that great American Dream.”
+- “If farmers and blacksmiths could win independence from an empire…if immigrants could leave behind everything they knew for a better life on our shores…if women could be dragged to jail for seeking the vote…if a generation could defeat a depression, and define greatness for all time…if a young preacher could lift us to the mountaintop with his righteous dream…and if proud Americans can be who they are and boldly stand at the altar with whom they love…then surely, surely we can give everyone …a fair chance at that great American Dream.”

 Sister Simone Campbell: